sensebox/docs.sensebox.de/_posts/2020-03-11-allgemein-arduino-ide-installieren.md

 ### Installing the IDE on Linux

 Linux users can download and unpack the Linux variant.
 The included 'install.sh' script automatically creates a desktop shortcut.
 The fastest way to do this is via the terminal.
-To do this, open the terminal by pressing the keys 'Ctrl + Alt + T' and enter the following commands there
+To do this, open the terminal by pressing the keys 'Ctrl + Alt + T' and enter the following commands there:

 ```text
 # if the downloaded file is not stored in the downloads folder, replace "Downloads" with the path to the corresponding folder